CDSoft/luax/doc/crypt.md

 ## RC4 encryption

 RC4 is a stream cipher (see <https://en.wikipedia.org/wiki/RC4>).
-It is design to be fast and simple.
+It is designed to be fast and simple.

 ``` lua
 crypt.rc4(data, key, [drop])